TobiasNorlund/s1s2-deep-learning/README.md

 ```
 97+53
 ```
-Based on this, System 2 is expected to generate the following string of tokens constituting a query to System 1:
+Based on this, **System 2** is expected to generate the following string of tokens constituting a query to System 1:
 ```
 Q0+7+3E
 ```
-The following string will trigger System 1, which is expected to generate the the string:
+The following string will trigger **System 1**, which is expected to generate the string:
 ```
 10
 ```
-Note that the `0` is the first digit of the final answer, while the carry bit is needed for the next single digit addition.
-System 2 is now expected to generate the string
+Note that the `0` is the first digit of the final answer, while the carry bit is needed for the next single digit addition. **System 2** is now expected to generate the string
 ```
 Q1+9+5E
 ```